fkwai/geolearn/README.md

 # Publications from this repo

 K. Fang, M. Pan, CP.
-Shen, [The Value of SMAP for Long-Term Soil Moisture Estimation With the Help of Deep Learning], IEEE Transactions on Geoscience and Remote Sensing (2018) (https://doi.org/10.1109/TGRS.2018.2872131)
+Shen, The Value of SMAP for Long-Term Soil Moisture Estimation With the Help of Deep Learning, IEEE Transactions on Geoscience and Remote Sensing (2018) https://doi.org/10.1109/TGRS.2018.2872131

 K. Fang, CP.
-Shen, D. Kifer and X. Yang, [Prolongation of SMAP to Spatio-temporally Seamless Coverage of Continental US Using a Deep Learning Neural Network], Geophysical Research Letters  (2017)(https://doi.org/10.1002/2017GL075619)
+Shen, D. Kifer and X. Yang, Prolongation of SMAP to Spatio-temporally Seamless Coverage of Continental US Using a Deep Learning Neural Network, Geophysical Research Letters  (2017) https://doi.org/10.1002/2017GL075619

 K. Fang, D. Kifer, K. Lawson, CP.
-Shen, Evaluating the potential and challenges of an uncertainty quantification method for long short-term memory models for soil moisture predictions, submitted, [Document](/documents/SMAP-sigma)
+Shen, Evaluating the potential and challenges of an uncertainty quantification method for long short-term memory models for soil moisture predictions, submitted

 # Acknowledge